orsenthil/senthil.learntosolveit.com-deploy/posts/2007/04/23/vimplugin-for-eclipse.md

 .. title: vimplugin for eclipse
 .. slug: vimplugin-for-eclipse
 .. date: 2007-04-23 18:54:00
-.. tags:
+.. tags: eclipse, vim, plugins, development
-.. category: General
+.. category: Development
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: How to install and configure Vimplugin to use Vim editor within Eclipse IDE

 [vimplugin for Eclipse](http://vimplugin.sourceforge.net/)